network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 have solved the problem.

-Our network connections continue to suffer from an unacceptable amount of latency, not for a lack of technical solutions, but rather a lack of awareness of the problem and deployment of its solutions.
+Our network connections continue to suffer from an unacceptable amount of delay, not for a lack of technical solutions, but rather a lack of awareness of the problem and deployment of its solutions.
 We believe that creating a tool that measures the problem and matches people's everyday experience will create the necessary awareness,